Almarch/tamacare/README.md

 We can observe that the baby stage is challenging: the hunger and happiness parameters were never completely full (nor completely empty) at each check.
 However, after the first evolution, identified by the second time the tamagotchi felt asleep, they never dropped below 3 hearts (apart from an erroneous, nocturne observation).
 The second instar dropped 4 poops a day and required being disciplined 4 times in total.
 The tamagotchi became sick twice, once at each stage.

+## Switching sprites

+Tamatool is not only an emulator for the ROM, it also provides a tool to edit the ROM's sprites in a clean way.
+Using this feature, it is possible to play with the tamagotchi genetics, mtPaint (http://mtpaint.sourceforge.net/) is very well suited for this purpose.
+Aside the native "gen1" strain, several transgenic lines are available in the sprites folder:
+- "gen1bis" is a slight edition of "gen1".
+The differences are the meals from gen2 ; the weight converted to metric ; the death animation ; and the secret character.
+- "gen2": thanks to the respective closeness of gen-1 and gen-2 characters, it is possible to switch the sprites from one generation to another.
+This is not a perfect emulation of gen-2: some animations vary slightly, and the "number game" is not available.
+This is an ongoing development, currently 4/10 gen-2 characters are available.
+- "genS" is a special strain of my own creation.

+When calling tamacare, you can specify which sprites to use with the gen argument.
+You can also draw and use your own sprites.

+## Final words

-Hopefully, tamacare should assist xenobiologists get more insight into the tamagotchi life cycle and evolutionary pathways, for the well-being of this adorable creature as well as for our great entertainment.
+Hopefully, tamacare should assist xenobiologists get more insight into the tamagotchi life cycle and evolutionary pathways, in order to optimize the husbandry of this adorable creature as well as for our greatest entertainment.

 Don’t hesitate support their creator Bandai: official gen-1/gen-2 tamagotchis are often available on the e-market platforms!
 A special 25th birthday edition has been released in some large retailers 🎂